📅 2020-Jun-09 ⬩ ✍️ Ashwin Nanjappa ⬩ 🏷️ cheatsheet, outlook ⬩ 📚 Archive

 Customize existing styles or create new styles: I find creating my new styles useful so that I can apply them on parts of email.
 For example, creating a code style would be useful to apply on code snippets I paste or type into email.

 To delay sending a email: Compose your email or reply in a separate window.
 Go to the Options tab and choose Delay Delivery in the More Options section.
 If this button is not present, click the ↘ and in the Properties dialog and set what you wish in the Do not deliver before option.
 The Delay Delivery button should appear in the More Options section after you use it once.
+You can also setup a rule to delay delivery of all emails as described here.

 To import calendar file (